canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ### How to share my snap with the world?

-You can release it in the Snap Store and make it available privately or publicly in 5 minutes.
+To release it in the Snap Store and make it available to others, privately or publicly, follow the [publishing steps](https://docs.snapcraft.io/build-snaps/publish).
-Publishing steps are available in the [snapcraft docs](https://docs.snapcraft.io/build-snaps/publish).

 ### What if the snap doesn't work?